Travel by Train with your Dog

 With the summer season upon us and the UK train providers offering discounts on journeys to some of Britain’s best beaches and national parks, you might be hankering after an outdoor adventure.
-But is it possible to travel on trains with your dog?
-And how can you make the journey the most stress free it can be for you, for your dog, and for other passengers?
-In this post, we’ll be sharing some of our tips and tricks for making the most of your journey together.
+But is it possible to travel on trains with your dog with a dog rucksack And how can you make the journey the most stress free it can be for you, for your dog, and for other passengers?
+In this post, we’ll be sharing some of our tips, tricks and dog accessories for making the most of your journey together.

 Are Dogs Allowed on Trains?